 Represents the fourth of four clinical courses designed to provide operating room experience for application of theoretical principles of anesthesia management to clinical practice.
-Emphasizes completion of all clinical requirements of the Department of Nurse Anesthesia,

-IVMSON, and the Council on Accreditation of Nurse Anesthesia Educational Programs, which would qualify the graduate for certification by the NBCRNA and for advanced practice license by the Alabama Board of Nursing, or the graduate's chosen state of practice.
+Emphasizes completion of all clinical requirements of the Department of Nurse Anesthesia, Moffett & Sanders School of Nursing, and the Council on Accreditation of Nurse Anesthesia Educational Programs, which would qualify the graduate for certification by the NBCRNA and for advanced practice license by the Alabama Board of Nursing, or the graduate's chosen state of practice.
 Grading is pass/fail only.
 Prereq: NUNA 792.
+Co-Req: NUNA 753.
 Offered: Spring.
-Co-Req: NUNA 753.